Experiencing Interruptions?

 NANCY

-In 1893, an Inuk baby named Nancy Columbia Palmer Eneutseak was born in a human zoo at the Chicago World's Fair.
+In 1893, an Inuk baby named Nancy Columbia Palmer Eneutseak was born in a fake igloo at a human zoo at the Chicago World's Fair.
 Eighteen years later, Nancy wrote and starred in a silent film called "The Way of The Eskimo," becoming the first Indigenous screenwriter.
 No copies of this film have survived to the present day.

 • Eva Grant